Server-Side vs. Client-Side Tracking

 A user opens your website and interacts with the webpage.
 When the page is opened, various vendor tags are also loaded.

 Event and identity information is sent from the browser to the vendor's server, which is typically designed specifically to accept events being generated by the vendor's tag.

 Client-side tracking has been the backbone of the customer data industry for the last two decades.
-Even when tag managers are used, they are essentially facilitating this exact process by loading vendor tags on the page.
+Even when tag managers are used, they are facilitating this exact process by loading vendor tags on the page.
 However, there are a few key drawbacks to client-side tracking with third-party vendor tags:

-- Websites often load dozens of tags upon load.
+- Performance Reduction.
+Websites often load dozens of tags upon load.
 Each tag introduces page speed latency- we have seen individual tags cause up to 200ms of latency.
 Given the link between page speed and business outcomes, loading lots of tags is not ideal.

-- Inconsistent browser experiences, including ad and tracking blockers, mean that the efficacy of third-party tags has degraded over recent years.
+- Signal Loss.
+Inconsistent browser experiences, including ad and tracking blockers, mean that the efficacy of third-party tags has degraded over recent years.
 This means less effective measurement and, ultimately, decision-making when evaluating performance within your vendors.

 - Data processing requires no client resources, so browsers load quicker.